 Truly...it doesn't get any easier than this, folks!

-You just need a handful of ingredients to yield meaty, savory, delicious French Dip sandwiches.
+You just need a handful of ingredients to yield meaty, savory, delicious Slow Cooker French Dip sandwiches.

 - Chuck roast.
 Chuck roast has an amount of marbling just made for slow cooking.
 You may certainly trim off any large pieces of fat from the outer edges of the roast before cooking.
 But I never worry about it too much.
 Most of the fat melts down and can be skimmed from the cooking juices later.
 If you opt to use a leaner cut of roast, just keep in mind that your beef may not turn out as tender and juicy.

 - Beef broth.
 You may use homemade beef stock, cartons of beef broth, or -- my favorite in slow cooker recipes -- Organic Better Than Bouillon Beef Base.
 I use this beef base all the time in gravies, sauces, soups, stews, beans, etc. If you've ever read the back of a jar of standard chicken or beef bouillon granules or cubes, you might be alarmed to find that its ingredients aren't exactly straightforward.
 So I love this substitute, the organic version of which contains only ingredients that I am actually able to spell and pronounce.
-And one jar of this stuff goes a long way!
+You only need one teaspoon per cup of water, so one jar of this stuff goes a long way!

 - Dark beer.
 Nobody will guess that the depth of flavor of this jus is achieved thanks to dark beer.
-I promise that the final result tastes nothing like beer, so don't let that scare you away.
+I promise that the final result tastes nothing like beer, so don't let that scare you away!
 Living in Texas, my dark beer of choice is Shiner Bock.
+And if you prefer not to use beer at all, just substitute extra beef broth in its place.

 - Garlic.
-When it comes to this French Dip recipe, I'm of the opinion that the more garlic, the better!
+When it comes to this crock pot French Dip recipe, I'm of the opinion that the more garlic, the better!
 I like to use fresh minced garlic in most recipes.
-But since crock pot recipes cook for so long, I find that jarred minced garlic (the kind that must be refrigerated) works great.
+But since slow cooker recipes cook for so long, I find that jarred minced garlic (the kind that must be refrigerated) works great.

 - Worcestershire sauce.
 This ingredient adds yet another layer of flavor to the jus.